Social Media

 • The completed ID 842 form

-• Completed application form for a Hong Kong permanent identity card (ROP 3)
+• Completed application form for a Hong Kong permanent identity card (ROP140/140A)

 • Document supporting the child’s right of abode (a Hong Kong birth certificate showing permanent residence status is sufficient)

-• Two identical recent colour photographs on a white background (40mm X 50mm)
+• Two identical recent colour photographs on a white background (40mm width X 50mm height)

 • Consenting parent’s Hong Kong identity card or valid travel document

-• Plus one other document with proof of identity or a Form for Countersignature (ID 1641) with a copy of the counter-signers identifying document
+• Plus one other document with proof of identity or a Form for Countersignature (ID 641) with a copy of the countersigner’s identifying document

 Is my child eligible for an Australian passport?

-If either you or your partner is an Australian citizen, your child is eligible for an Australian passport.
+If either parent or guardian is an Australian citizen, your child is eligible for an Australian passport.

 To complete the passport application form, both parents with parental responsibility for the child must give consent on the form, and the consent signing must be witnessed.
-This can be done at the Consulate-General for an additional fee.
-The consulate will call both parents to check consent.
+This can be done at the Consulate-General by appointment.

 What do I need to bring to my appointment?

-• Application fee (the equivalent of AUD 164 in HKD, approximately $860)not including any additional Consular Fees, if needed.
-Only HKD is accepted, and this can be paid by credit card or EPS.
-This fee is adjusted regularly, so be sure to check out the fee table before you go.
+• Application fee (HKD $1,461 for a five-year validity passport), not including any additional Consular Fees if needed.
+Only HKD is accepted, and this can be paid in cash or credit card.
+This fee is adjusted monthly, so be sure to check out the fee table before you go.

-• Two colour photographs (35 to 40mm X 45 to 50mm, check other guidelines here), with one signed as a true photograph by a guarantor (someone who possess an Australian passport or is employed in specific fields, refer to Step 6 here.)
+• Two colour photographs (35-40mm width X 45-50mm height), with one signed as a true photograph by a guarantor (someone who possesses an Australian passport or employed in specific fields)

 Is my child eligible for a Canadian passport?